fluthjs/fluth-doc/docs/en/api/observable.md

   ```
 - Details

   The status of the current node.
-Generally `pending`, `fulfilled`, `rejected`.
-When the stream has not passed through this node or the node has been [unsubscribed](/en/guide/base.html#unsubscribe), the status is `null`.
+Generally pending, fulfilled, rejected.
+When the stream has not passed through this node or the node has been [unsubscribed](/en/guide/base.html#unsubscribe), the status is null.

 ## pipe